VerbruggenD/Cloud_comp_tasks/electric range with temperature - Express nodeJS/Readme.md

 Normally, the temperature would be loaded using a weather service API.
 In this case, the temperature is a random generated value between -10 and 35 degrees Celsius.

 ## Delivery
-The method of delivery is a docker container, the methods to use it with docker hub:
+The method of delivery is a docker container, the commands to use it with docker hub:

 ````
 docker pull dieterverbruggen/cloud_computing:calc_e_range